thinkst/canarytools-docs/docs/api-reference/bird-queries.md

 ---
 endpoints:
   all_devices:
-    name: All Devices
+    name: All Birds
     url: /api/v1/devices/all
     method: GET
-    description: Retrieve a list of all connected devices.
+    description: Retrieve a list of all connected Birds.
     params:
       - name: auth_token
         required: true